cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 .. image:: /_static/images/web_service/ebms-history-screen2-in.png

-Check Outgoing Message Status
+Check outgoing message status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To check the status of outgoing messages, the program uses the status web service provided in the ebMS plugin.
 This service cannot check the status of incoming messages.

-The required elements in a SOAP Request are the following:
+The required elements in a SOAP request are the following:

 .. code-block:: xml